hanchettbm/HelloWorld/README.md

 # Overview

-This is a basic hello world program that runs a print.
+This is a basic hello world program that runs a print statment.

 I Created this to demonstrate the setup of my development environment and to show github, VS-Code, and python working together.